Susan Roseff, MD

 Dr. Roseff has served in leadership positions in a variety of national and international professional organizations.
-She is currently a member of the American Board of Pathology’s Transfusion Medicine and Blood Banking Test Development and Advisory Committee.
+She is currently a member of CAP’s Economic Affairs Committee, in the Payment Policy Sub-committee and CAP’s Wellness Committee.
+She served on the American Board of Pathology’s Transfusion Medicine and Blood Banking Test Development and Advisory Committee for 16 years.
 She has served as the secretary of the AABB’s Board of Directors, the Chair of the AABB’s Standards Program Unit and as AABB’s liaison to the Department of Health and Human Services Advisory Committee on Blood and Tissue Safety and Availability.
-In addition, she was a member of the College of American Pathologist’s Transfusion Medicine Resource Committee from 2006 – 2011.
-She also served as a member of the Department of Health and Human Services’ Advisory Committee on Blood Safety and Availability from 2005-2008.
+In addition, she was a member of the College of American Pathologist’s Transfusion Medicine Resource Committee from 2006 to 2011.
+She also served as a member of the Department of Health and Human Services’ Advisory Committee on Blood Safety and Availability from 2005 to 2008.
 In September 2012, she was invited to be a temporary voting member of the Blood Products Advisory Committee to the FDA for the topics “Octapharm” and “Point of Issue Testing of Platelet Components for Bacterial Contamination.”
 She has also served as a committee chairs for ASFA (American Society for Apheresis) and the ASCP (American Society of Clinical Pathology).
 She is Board Certified in Clinical Pathology and Transfusion Medicine and Blood Banking by the American Board of Pathology.

 Clinical Specialties: Pediatric Transfusion Therapy, Clinical Apheresis, Blood Component Therapy, Immunohematology, Sickle Cell Disease, Patient Blood Management and Laboratory Test Utilization